HubSpot/sample-apps-webhooks/php/README.md

 ### Configure OAuth

-Required redirect URL should look like https://***.ngrok-free.app/oauth/callback Every time the app is § you should update the redirect URL.
+Required redirect URL should look like https://***.ngrok-free.app/oauth/callback Every time the app is restarted you should update the redirect URL.
 [Learn more.](https://developers.hubspot.com/docs/api/oauth-quickstart-guide)

 ### NOTE about Ngrok Too Many Connections error